 I define self-love as making a series of personal strong choices.
-One must own everything about themselves—take full responsibility for thoughts, choices, words, actions, moods, and previous ways of dealing with situations.
-Some of these past moments from you life may be embarrassing or shameful to admit and come clean to, but someone who loves themselves takes full ownership of all of their choices.
+One must own everything about themselves—take full responsibility for their thoughts, choices, words, actions, moods, and previous ways of dealing with situations.
+Some of these past moments from your life may be embarrassing or shameful to admit and cop to, but someone who loves themselves takes full ownership of all of their choices.
 Self-love is a righteous knowing of oneself, one’s identity.
-To get down to one’s true identity, often times we have to shed layers off that don’t serve us—we have to change, morphing into a better version of ourselves.
+To get down to one’s true identity, often times we have to shed off layers that don’t serve us—we have to change, growing into a better version of ourselves.
 Self-love isn’t just another form of self-development, it goes far deeper than that; it’s soul development.

 Why is self-love important?
 Because self-love supports you during your struggles.

 When you love yourself, you don’t judge yourself.
 When you stop judging yourself, you stop judging others.
 If we stopped judging ourselves, and therefor others, self-love becomes the cure for much of our society’s issues.